  Control room operator

+Note: the list above shows the actors identified in clause 6.3.3, those that are relevant for the current use case are marked with the symbol X.

-Pre-conditions
+6.3.6.4 Pre-conditions

 To achieve this the building has to manage and exchange the information through the devices and put the information available to the app.
 Both for the disabled people and blind people, the capability to do by them self every task is very important and with a simple application for mobile phone they can improve their quality of life.